Azure/azure-sdk-for-java/readme.md

 ## Build & contribute to the library

-You will generally not have to build this client library yourself.
-This library is available on maven central.
+You will generally not have to build this client library yourself - this library is available on maven central.
 If you have any specific requirement for which you want to contribute or need to generate a SNAPSHOT version, this section is for you.
+**Your contributions are welcome and encouraged!**

 We adopted maven build model and strive to keep the project model intuitive enough to developers.
 If you need any help with any specific IDE or cannot get the build going in any environment - please open an issue.